-Effective January 2011, graduate students in the College of Business must pay an additional \$278.00 per unit for all units taken as a requirement for graduation for the following degrees.
+Graduate students in the College of Business must pay an additional \$254.00 per unit for all units taken as a requirement for graduation for the following degrees.
 This fee is in addition to basic tuition and fees and nonresident tuition.